-Dear Your Teen:
+Dear Your Teen,

 I don’t know what to do about what I found on my 12-year-old daughter’s iPod.
 She’s uploaded an app on her iPod without my knowledge and has been discussing drinking and getting drunk and having sex.
 Yesterday evening I left her home alone for the first time for about two hours.
 When I got home there was a bottle of alcohol on the stove counter.
 I don’t drink and the alcohol is kept in a cabinet above the stove.
 The liquor bottles are dusty!
 So when I asked she said she was looking for a glass.
 Lies.
 We have cups and glasses throughout the kitchen.

-Here are three things to do:
+Here are three things you can do:

 1. Try to let go of your sense of personal betrayal.